confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

 !!! important
       If the PARTITION BY expression evaluates to NULL, the resulting row is produced to a random partition.
-You many want to use [COALESCE](../syntax-reference#coalesce) to wrap the expression convert any NULL values to a default value, e.g.
-      `PARTITION BY COALESCE(MY_UDF_THAT_MAY_FAIL(Col0), 0)`.
+You many want to use [COALESCE](../syntax-reference#coalesce) to wrap the expression and convert any NULL values to a default value, for example, `PARTITION BY COALESCE(MY_UDF_THAT_MAY_FAIL(Col0), 0)`.

 For example, if you need to re-partition a stream to be keyed by a `product_id`